Recent Longevity News for the seven days ending

 Application of Bovine Colostrum Ameliorates Murine Colitis via Induction of

 Immunoregulatory Cells - J Nutr.
-2011 Apr 27 - "Herein, we addressed the
+2011 Apr 27 - "Herein,

-to prevent dextran sulfate sodium (DSS)-induced colitis in mice ...
-Following 2
+sulfate sodium (DSS)-induced colitis in mice ...

-wk of observation, the colons were removed for histologic and
+Following 2 wk of observation, the colons were removed for histologic and

 immunohistochemical evaluation of inflammation.
 Flow cytometric phenotyping of